kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 Dr. Richard Socher's last lecture for the Stanford class 224d (Deep Learning for NLP) was on a recent paper by his startup, Metamind.
 He spoke about using a novel deep learning architecture to solve question-and-answer problems, and also about how to generalize all of NLP to a question-and-answer framework with this kind of model.

-## Classes
+## Lecture Notes

 For now, I have individual class notes for some classes I've taken.
 Usually, I prioritize scribing classes for which there is no good book already existing.
 At some point in the future, I plan to put together big documents of notes parametrized by subject in one big document.

-### MAT 529: Metric Embeddings  <a href= "https://dl.dropboxusercontent.com/u/27883775/wiki/math/pdfs/mat529.pdf" title= "mat529"> [pdf]</a>
+### MAT 529: Metric Embeddings  <a href= "https://www.dropbox.com/s/s6kh92p8pas6941/mat529.pdf?dl=0" title= "mat529"> [pdf]</a>

-Holden Lee (see links at the bottom of the page) and I are collaborating on notes for this class.
-As Spring 2016 continues, they will continue to be updated and hosted at Holden's website.
+Holden Lee (see links at the bottom of the page) and I are collaborated on notes for this class.
 The source is available on <a href= "https://github.com/holdenlee/mat529" title="github_mat529"> github </a>.

-After the notes are complete, I will post a final pdf on this website as well.
+### MAT 597/PHY521: Mathematical Physics <a href= "https://www.dropbox.com/s/11mg27mbdke3m9c/mat597.pdf?dl=0" title= "mat597"> [pdf]</a>

+Holden Lee and I collaborated on notes for this class as well, but it should be noted that I only helped for roughly the first two months of the class.
+The source is available on <a href= "https://github.com/holdenlee/mat597" title="github_mat597"> github </a>.

 ### APC 529: Coding Theory and Random Graphs <a href= "{{ site.baseurl }}/notes/529_random-graphs.pdf" title="529randomgraphs">[pdf]</a>